 In the Working Landscapes programme we have defined three strategies to achieve the programme's objectives.

-The programmes focus primarily on countries in the current TBI Network: Indonesia, Vietnam, Ghana, DR Congo, Suriname, Colombia, Bolivia and in Ethiopia, with the aim of establishing new partnerships in dryland areas.
+The programme focus primarily on countries in: Indonesia, Vietnam, Ghana, DR Congo, Suriname, Colombia, Bolivia and Ethiopia.

 The working landscapes programme is financed by the Ministry of Foreign Affairs of the Netherlands.